LavanyaMohnani/LavanyaMohnani/README.md

 🖥️ I'm interested in computational biology, and developing deep-learning-based algorithms to solve our world's most pressing health issues

-💜 If there's anything I like more than coding & working in wetlab, it's meeting new people!
-Don't hesitate to reach out: l [dot] mohnani3479 [at] gmail [dot] com
+💜 If there's anything I enjoy more than coding & learning about biology in the lab, it's sharing my findings with other people!
+Feel free to reach out: l [dot] mohnani3479 [at] gmail [dot] com